 This article first appeared in the Christian Research Journal, volume 41, number 4 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information on the Christian Research Journal, please click here.

 There are people challenging Christianity today whose identities may surprise us.
 They once called themselves Christians, and they include seminary graduates, former pastors and pastor’s children, theologians, chaplains, and some who were preparing for Christian ministry.

 I experienced this firsthand some time ago when I participated in a debate at an atheist convention.1 Hundreds of atheists were there from around the world, and as the evening progressed, it became clear that many were not merely atheists but former Christians who had been “set free” from the “shackles of religion.”2 Their newfound freedom was, in fact, a cause of celebration.